pdjr-signalk-plugins/process-scheduler/README.md

 *task control path*.

 ## Example application
-Imagine a ship with an electrical lubrication pump that delivers grease directly to the propeller shaft bearing.
+My ship has an electrical lubrication pump that delivers grease directly to the propeller shaft bearing.
-We want to ensure that the bearing is well greased at the beginning of every voyage and lightly greased periodically during the voyage.
+I want to ensure that the bearing is well greased at the beginning of every voyage and lightly greased periodically during the voyage.

-This requirement can be met by a "lubrication" task consisting of two
+This requirement is met by a "lubrication" task consisting of two
 activities: a 'start' activity which runs once when the main engine is fired up and a subsequent 'iterate' activity which runs repeatedly for as long as the engine is running.
-The output of both activities is used to signal when the shaft lubrication pump should run.
+The output of both activities is used to control the operation of the shaft lubrication pump.

-Controlling execution of the lubrication task can be accomplished in many ways: I choose to sense the state of the engine ignition switch which on my ship is echoed by the value on 'electrical.switches.bank.0.11.state'.

-My stern gland lubrication pump is operated by a relay on 'electrical.switches.bank.26.5.state'.
+The state of my engine ignition switch appears on the Signal K path 'electrical.switches.bank.0.11.state' and my stern gland lubrication pump is operated by a relay on 'electrical.switches.bank.26.5.state'.

 The plugin configuration I use for handling the shaft librication task looks like this.